jperezov/vargate/README.md

     VarGate.when([['someVar', '===', 3]], [func, true]); // Will run every time `someVar` is set to 3
     VarGate.when(['someVar', 'anotherVar'], [func, true]); // Will run every time `someVar` and `anotherVar` are set

-To un-set a variable, just do `VarGate.set('someVar')`, which will set the variable to `undefined`.
-Of course, it's always better to be explicit:
+To un-set a variable, just do `VarGate.unset('someVar')`, which will set the variable to `undefined`.

-    VarGate.unset('someVar'); // Actually sets `someVar = undefined`

 You can namespace sub-modules to avoid name conflicts